-Federal statutory exceptions to the at-will employment doctrine include:
+There are many federal statutes that provide exceptions to the at-will employment doctrine.
+Some of those statutes include:

 Title VII of the Civil Rights Act of 1964.

 Title VII of the Civil Rights Act of 1964 prohibits discrimination in employment based on race, sex (including sexual harassment and pregnancy), national origin, and religion.
 42 U.S.C. § 2000e et seq.
 The act also prohibits retaliation against an individual who engages in the "protected activity" of opposing discrimination.
 The act applies to any employer with 15 or more employees.
 Id.